 What does it mean to participate as conscious, responsible, ethical human beings in food production and consumption, individually and collectively?
-What is our responsibility, as citizens of planet Earth, to beings who give their lives for our nourishment?
-How do we ethically, philosophically understand the intimate relationships that we enter into when we consume food?
+What is our responsibility, as citizens of Earth, to beings who give their lives for our nourishment?
+How do we ethically and philosophically understand the intimate relationships that we enter into when we consume food?
 This course does not suggest that there is a single correct answer, but that it behooves each of us, as citizens of Earth, to consider this question.
 Experiencing the land for a weekend at Hill of the Hawk Farm, an inspiring family farm in Big Sur, will allow us to participate in the agro-ecological rhythms of rural farm life during the harvest season.
-During the weekend, hands-on farm work and food preparation; instruction in Spacial Dynamics®; and reading and reflection on texts by leading thinkers on food and farming, will allow us to consider, in practice and theory, our roles in the larger Bay/Delta bioregion as consumers, and, to a lesser and individual degree, producers, of food.
+During the weekend, hands-on farm work and food preparation, instruction in Spacial Dynamics®, and reading and reflection on texts by leading thinkers on food and farming will allow us to consider, in practice and theory, our roles in the larger Bay/Delta bioregion as consumers, and, to a lesser and individual degree, producers, of food.

 To understand the current ecological crisis, we need to investigate the ontological and epistemological foundations of our knowledge about the environment.
 The science of ecology, in its social and biophysical permutations, is a dominant way of understanding the natural environment.
 Examining the social construction of scientific and ecological knowledge will shed light on how we know and what we know about the natural environment.